Bitdefender SecurePass vs LastPass: which is better?

 - Families – $4.00/month (up to 6 users)

-- Teams and Business – from $4.00/month (up to 50 users)
+- Teams, Business, and Business Max – from $4.25/month (up to 50 users)

-LastPass Free offers basic password manager features, such as unlimited passwords, password autosave and autofill, passwordless login (biometrics, LastPass Authenticator app, or FIDO2-certified authenticator), password generator, security dashboard, and dark web monitoring.
+LastPass Free offers basic password manager features, such as unlimited passwords, password autosave and autofill, passwordless login (biometrics, LastPass Authenticator app, or FIDO2-certified authenticator), a password generator, a security dashboard, and dark web monitoring.
 If you don’t want to spend any money, this is certainly an option you might consider.
 However, note that premium versions are paid for a reason.

 LastPass Premium ($3.00/month) includes everything that the free plan has, plus access across unlimited devices, 1GB of encrypted file storage, safe password sharing, advanced MFA (fingerprint, card readers, and YubiKey), emergency access, and personalized customer support.